Noahvocat/UnicornPKG-FireSoul/README.md

-# FlameSoul
+# FireSoul
-FlameSoul is a repo for the UnicornPKG package manager on ComputerCraft.
+FireSoul is a repo for the UnicornPKG package manager on ComputerCraft.

 ## How To...
 ### How do I add my programs to it?